The Maestro: Pianist Congyu Wang Speaks On His Legacy in Classical Music

 How do you make your repertoire choices from season to season?

 I have a long list of music I have always wanted to perform, this list could last me a lifetime.
 I try to change my repertoire each season like how a restaurant would change its menu.
-I also often include music that speaks to the audience, for instance, I would play Butterfly Lovers if I am going to tour in Asia or I would play Rhapsody in Blue if I’m going to perform in LA.
+I also often include music that speaks to the audience, for instance, I would play Butterfly Lovers if I am going to tour in Asia or I would play Rhapsody in Blue if I’m going to perform in Los Angeles.

 I don’t have a particular favorite concert venue in mind.
-I really enjoy sharing my music with people, be it on a cruise, in a concert hall, or in a museum.
+I really enjoy sharing my music with people, be it on a cruise, in a concert hall, or a museum.
 I have played in hospitals, old folks homes, and even prisons.
 I love to do new things.
 During the pandemic, I did a series of live concerts out in nature.
 I performed at the Croatian National Archives, at the Monastère de Sant Pere des Rodes (Where they filmed Game of Thrones), at the Iuvanum in Pescara, and at the Royal Palace of Godollo in Budapest.
 Every venue is magical and creates wonderful memories that are unique and life-changing.

 What are the greatest challenges you have faced in your career thus far?